dotnet/csharpstandard/standard/classes.md

 ##### 15.6.2.4 Reference parameters

 A parameter declared with a `ref` modifier is a reference parameter.
-A variable shall be definitely assigned before it can be passed as a reference parameter.
+A variable shall be definitely assigned before it can be passed as an argument for a reference parameter.
 Within a method, a reference parameter is always considered definitely assigned.

 > *Example*: The example
 >